framedsc/Sitesource/markdown/GameGuides/Abzu.md

 Camera Rotation | PageUp and PageDown

 ## Hotsampling

-Hotsampling works with the game, the only problem comes after rezising the window altabing to the game which it rezise again to the previous resolution.
-For taking shoots i suggest using MSI Afterburner (and install RivaTurner that comes with the installation) wich will allow you to take photos without being in the window of the game (be sure to config the desire hotkey in the configs of MSI Afterburner).
+Hotsampling works with the game, however there is an issue where alt-tabbing back to the game after hotsampling will reset it to its previous resolution.
+A workaround is to use MSI Afterburner / RTSS, which can capture the game without needing to alt-tab back.

 ## Useful Links